top of page

 fraudulent conveyance or piercing the corporate veil is filed.
 Once assets are identified and restrained, a Marshal or Sheriff is hired to levy on them.

-Representative examples of this firm's judgment enforcement matters include:
+Representative examples of my firm's judgment enforcement matters include:

 On behalf of New York attorney with 15-year-old judgment for fraudulent conveyance stemming from unpaid legal fees, took all steps to initiate Sheriff's Real Property Sale, leading corporate debtor to finally satisfy $151,580 judgment in full, just prior to auction.
 (Doron Zanani v.
 Miriam Schvimmer, Israel Schvimmer, and 238 Rodney, LLC, NYS Supreme Court, Kings Cty, Index #4491/08)